-- C) The public convenience and necessity do not require the continued inclusion of Four Corners for customers after December 31, 2024, and Four Corners should be abandoned and transferred to NTEC at that time.
-It is in the public interest for PNM to abandon its interests in Four Corners effective on or around December 31, 2024, and PNM should be authorized to take all necessary steps to abandon and transfer to NTEC its interest in the coal plant and thereafter. - D) It is in the public interest to grant PNM's request to establish regulatory assets, with carrying charges relating to undepreciated investments; coal mine reclamation and plant decommissioning and stranded inventories to be amortized over a reasonable period of time established in PNM's next general rate case. - E) It is further in the public interest to authorize PNM to establish regulatory assets and liabilities to address differences between amounts financed by the energy transition bonds and final actual energy transition costs through either a regulatory asset (if the actual final energy transition costs are greater than the estimated energy transition costs) or a regulatory liability (if the actual final energy transition costs are less than the estimated energy transition costs) for recovery/(crediting) to be amortized over a reasonable period established in PNM's next general rate case. - F) PNM's request for issuance of a Financing Order that meets the provisions of §§ 62-18-4 through -7, -9, and -17 through -19 of the Energy Transition Act is in the public interest and should be approved and separately issued as a stand-alone order, and such order shall contain the necessary detailed findings and conclusions set forth in PNM's proposed form of Financing Order. - G) PNM should be granted any other such authorizations necessary to implement the proposed actions in accordance with the requirements of the Public Utility Act, the Energy Transition Act, and applicable Commission rules.
+Corners should be abandoned and transferred to NTEC at that time, consistent with the provisions of the Agreement with NTEC.
+It is in the public interest for PNM to abandon its interests in Four Corners effective on or around December 31, 2024, and PNM should be authorized to take all necessary steps to abandon and transfer to NTEC its interest in the coal plant.

+- D) The estimated Abandonment Costs, which include PNM's actual and estimated undepreciated FCPP investments as of the time of abandonment and plant decommissioning costs, shall be recovered under the financing order pursuant to the Energy Transition Act. - E) In the event the Commission reviews the prudence of PNM's decision in 2013 to continue as an owner in Four Corners in accordance with its ratemaking determinations in Case No. 16-00276-UT, find under any such review that PNM is authorized to recover its requested actual and estimated undepreciated investments in FCPP Corners as of the time of abandonment under the requested financing order pursuant to the Energy Transition Act. - F) It is in the public interest to grant PNM's request to establish regulatory assets, with carrying charges relating to undepreciated investments; coal mine reclamation and plant decommissioning and stranded inventories to be amortized over a reasonable period of time established in PNM's next general rate case. - G) It is further in the public interest to authorize PNM to establish regulatory assets and liabilities to address differences between amounts financed by the energy transition bonds and final actual energy transition costs through either a regulatory asset (if the actual final energy transition costs are greater than the estimated energy transition costs) or a regulatory liability (if the actual final energy transition costs are less than the estimated energy transition costs) for recovery/(crediting) to be amortized over a reasonable period established in PNM's next general rate case.

+- H) PNM's request for issuance of a Financing Order that meets the provisions of Sections 62-18-4 through -7, -9, and -17 through -19 of the Energy Transition Act is in the public interest and should be approved and separately issued as a stand-alone order, and such order shall contain the necessary detailed findings and conclusions set forth in PNM's revised proposed form of Financing Order. - I) PNM should be granted any other such authorizations necessary to implement the proposed actions in accordance with the requirements of the Public Utility Act, the Energy Transition Act, and applicable Commission rules.

-Respectfully submitted this 8th day of January 2021.
+Respectfully submitted this 15th day of March 2021.